lyft/flinkk8soperator/docs/crd.md

   * **tearDownVersionHash** `type:string`
     Used **only** with the BlueGreen deployment mode.
 This is set typically once a FlinkApplication successfully transitions to the `DualRunning` phase.
     Once set, the application version corresponding to the hash is torn down.
 On successful teardown, the FlinkApplication transitions to a `Running` phase.

+  * **fallbackWithoutState** `type:bool`
+    Can be set to true to attempt to force a successful upgrade by starting the new job without state when either the job fails to savepoint during upgrade or fails to submit during upgrade.
+In the case where this step fails, the old job will still be deployed in the RollingBackJob phase.